cassidoo/HTML-CSS-Tutorial/README.md

 ####Classes

-Let's say that we have 8 `<p>` tags on our HTML page (hint: open style3.html in the Styles folder).
+Let's say that we have 8 `<p>` tags on our HTML page (hint: open style3.html in the **3 - Styles** folder).
 If we want to style each of these tags differently, we can use *classes*.
 A class is actually an HTML attribute that you can name whatever you want.
 Check out style3.html to see the classes I added to the `<p>` tags on the page.
 When you add a class, the user doesn't see it.
 But, you can style specific classes to do what you want, instead of having all `<p>` tags be the same.

 How about we style one of the classes specifically?
 It's simple.
 Just take the class name you made up (I'll use the `poemtitle` class for my example) and add a period `.` in front of it to select it in CSS, like so: